tomstorey/Z80_clock/README.md

 `clock.s` is the top source file, which includes a variety of `.inc` and other `.s` files to build up the entire application.

-Other files on no particular order:
+Other files in no particular order:

 `configr_app.s` implements an "application" of sorts which allows the user to configure the time and date of the RTC.